airbytehq/airbyte/docs/contributing-to-airbyte/developing-locally.md

 :::

-### Using the images in Kind
+### Using the images in abctl

-Once you have successfully built the Platform images, you can load them into the Kind cluster, for example:
+Once you have successfully built the Platform images, you can load them into the `abctl` Kind cluster, for example:

 ```shell
 kind load docker-image airbyte/server:dev --name airbyte-abctl